Bullet Cluster

 The Bullet Cluster (1E 0657-56) consists of two colliding clusters of galaxies.
 Strictly speaking, the name Bullet Cluster refers to the smaller subcluster, moving away from the larger one.
 It is at a comoving radial distance of 1.141 Gpc.
+The first known reference to this cluster comes from a 1992 paper titled, "The Einstein Slew Survey".

 The object is of a particular note for astrophysicists, because gravitational lensing studies of the Bullet Cluster are claimed to provide strong evidence for the existence of dark matter.

 Observations of other galaxy cluster collisions, such as MACS J0025.4-1222, similarly support the existence of dark matter.

 Overview

+Bullet Cluster imaged by the DECam.
+It is made up of two galaxy clusters that are colliding, one moving through the other, about 3.7 billion light-years away in the constellation Carina.

 The major components of the cluster pair—stars, gas and the putative dark matter—behave differently during collision, allowing them to be studied separately.
 The stars of the galaxies, observable in visible light, were not greatly affected by the collision, and most passed right through, gravitationally slowed but not otherwise altered.
 The hot gas of the two colliding components, seen in X-rays, represents most of the baryonic, or "ordinary", matter in the cluster pair.
 The gases of the intracluster medium interact electromagnetically, causing the gases of both clusters to slow much more than the stars.
 The third component, the dark matter, was detected indirectly by the gravitational lensing of background objects, as calculated using the best available theory of gravity in general relativity.
 This provides support for the idea that most of the gravitation in the cluster pair is in the form of two regions of collisionless dark matter, which bypassed the gas regions during the collision.